PS2Sanctuary/Sanctuary.Census/README.md

 #### Sanctuary.Census.Api

-This ASP.NET Core Web API project contains the API components, much as the name suggests.
+This project is responsible for serving Census REST queries, via an ASP.NET Core Web API.
 This encompasses parsing the Census REST query format, building a corresponding query to the underlying MongoDB database, and converting the result into a JSON model compatible with expected Census results.